m-99/lec02/README.md

 ```

 ### Exercise: Create an Enum
 Create an enum called `Day`, whose values are the days of the week.
-In Eclipse, select _File -> New -> Enum_.
-Make sure the package says `lec2`.
+In Eclipse, select _File > New > Enum_.
+Make sure the package says `lec02`.

-### Switch Statements with Enums
+### Conditional Statements with Enums
-Recall [switch statements](https://github.mit.edu/6178-2018/lec1#switch-statements).
-These are most useful when dealing with Enums.
+Enums are useful for conditional statements.
+We can execute different instructions in our programs depending on the value of an enum.

+#### If-Else with Enums
+Recall from [Lecture 1](https://github.com/jchoi5me/lec01#if-else) the syntax for writing conditional statements.

+#### What are switch statements?
+TODO: write intro to switch statements

 ```java
 Direction direction;
 switch (direction) {